disler/multi-agent-postgres-data-analytics/README.md

 >
 > It is **ONE** of **MANY** steps toward building fully autonomous, Agentic software.
 >
 > It is **NOT** a framework, or library, or shortcut.
-It **IS** a **_stepping stone_** to help you internalize concepts, patterns and building blocks for your own multi-agent systems and applications.
 >
+> It **IS** a **_stepping stone_** to help you internalize concepts, patterns and building blocks for your own multi-agent systems and applications.
+>
 > Code only tells a story at a moment in time.
-I highly recommend you watch the [video series](https://www.youtube.com/playlist?list=PLS_o2ayVCKvDzj2YxeFqMq9UbR1PkPEh0) to see how and why this experimental codebase is structured as it is.
+I highly recommend you watch the [video series](https://www.youtube.com/playlist?list=PLS_o2ayVCKvDzj2YxeFqMq9UbR1PkPEh0) to see the **how and the why** behind the structure of this experimental codebase.
 >
 > In the series we build this from scratch and dive deep into complexities, principles, patterns and ideas surrounding multi-agent software.
 The video order is linked below, mapping branches to videos.
 >
-> This repo will not be maintained or updated.
+> This repo will not be maintained or updated beyond the lifespan of the series.
 It is a snapshot in time of the code we built in the video series and is meant only to be a reference for you on your journey to building your own multi-agent systems, **_nothing more_**.

 ## 💻 Multi-Agent Postgres Data Analytics Tool 💻